V-Sekai/manuals/decisions/20240413-calling-opensource-llm-with-aria.md

 ### Benefits

 - Access to an AI assistant large language model.
-- Ability to develop and fine-tune your own data models on open source datasets.
+- Ability to develop and fine-tune your data models on open-source datasets.

 ### Downsides